 Frequent changes in the law and multiple registrations required to open a new restaurant business can be mind-boggling, especially to first –time restaurant owners.
 The lack of clarity in the law often leads to classification and rate disputes, thus leading to confusion.
 This is the primary reason why most restaurants often fail to get the right licenses and operate without the proper legal procedure.

-The new GST regime promises the following-
+The new GST bill promises the following-

 - Elimination of Tax Cascading